Up in the Air (2009 film): Plot

 Natalie castigates Ryan for his inability to commit to Alex despite their obvious compatibility, but he dismisses her criticisms and chastises her for lacking empathy and never appreciating her surroundings.
 Before returning home, Ryan heads to Wisconsin for his sister Julie's wedding, taking Alex as a plus one.
 He has a strained reunion with his semi-estranged family, who resent his constant absence.
 When the groom Jim gets cold feet prior to the ceremony, Ryan's older sister Kara asks him to intervene.
 Although counter to his personal philosophy, Ryan uses his motivational skills to persuade Jim to proceed with the wedding.

 Ryan begins questioning his lifestyle and philosophies after the wedding.
 In Las Vegas for a prestigious speaking engagement, he abruptly walks offstage mid-presentation and impulsively flies to Chicago to see Alex.
 Arriving at her front door, he is stunned to discover that she is married with children.
 She later calls him in a fury, bluntly telling him he was just an escape from her real life.

 On Ryan's flight home, the crew announces that he has just crossed the ten-million-mile mark.
 The airline's chief pilot is aboard to personally congratulate Ryan and notes he is the youngest person to achieve the milestone.
-Back in Omaha, Ryan transfers the frequent flyer miles to Julie and Jim so they can have a honeymoon.
-Craig informs Ryan that an employee he and Natalie had laid-off has committed suicide; upset over the news, Natalie quits via text message upon learning this.
+Back in Omaha, Ryan transfers 500,000 frequent flyer miles to Julie and Jim so they can have a honeymoon world journey.

+Craig informs Ryan that an employee he and Natalie had laid-off has taken their own life; upset over the news, Natalie quits via text message upon learning this.
 The remote-layoff program is stopped and Ryan is sent back on the road.